How to: Execute a Stored Procedure that Returns a Single Value

 The complete code to declare an instance of the TableAdapter and execute the query should look similar to the following:

 The following example shows how to create a command and execute a stored procedure that returns a single value.
-For information on setting and getting parameter values for a command, see.
+For information on setting and getting parameter values for a command, see How to: Set and Get Parameters for Command Objects.

 This example uses the SqlCommand object and requires: